How does a personal representative handle creditor claims and transfer estate funds into a trust account in North Carolina?

 1. Detailed Answer

-When someone dies in North Carolina with assets in their name, the personal representative (sometimes called executor) must wrap up debts and then move remaining funds into any trust the decedent created.
+When someone dies in North Carolina with assets in their name, the personal representative (sometimes called executor) must wrap up debts and then distribute remaining funds according to the will or other governing instrument.
 North Carolina law lays out clear steps.

 Step 1: Notify and Review Creditor Claims